Jeremy Pargo: 2017–18 season

 On December 12, 2017, Pargo signed with the Chinese club Nanjing Monkey King.

 On February 26, 2018, Pargo joined the Santa Cruz Warriors of the NBA G League.
 One month later, Pargo signed with the Lebanese team Champville SC.

 On April 25, 2018, Pargo returned for a third stint in Maccabi Tel Aviv, signing for the rest of the season.
 On May 17, 2018, Pargo recorded 26 points, scoring 20 points in the fourth quarter, along with four rebounds and four assists, leading Maccabi to a 98–95 win over Ironi Nes Ziona.
 He was subsequently named Israeli League Round 32 MVP.
 On June 8, 2018, Pargo was named 2018 Israeli League Quarterfinals MVP.
 Pargo made a key contribution to Maccabi's 2018 Israeli League Championship title.

 2018–19 season

 On July 11, 2018, Pargo signed a one-year contract extension with Maccabi Tel Aviv.
 Pargo won the 2019 Israeli League Championship with Maccabi, winning the Israeli League title for two consecutive years.

 2019–20 season

 On November 7, 2019, Pargo joined the Santa Cruz Warriors of the NBA G League for a second stint.
 He scored 37 points against the South Bay Lakers on December 10.

 On February 8, 2020, Pargo signed a 10-day contract with the Golden State Warriors.
-In his debut the same day against the Lakers, Pargo appeared in an NBA game for the first time in six years, 316 days — the sixth-longest gap between game appearances in NBA history.
+In his debut the same day against the Los Angeles Lakers, Pargo appeared in an NBA game for the first time in six years, 316 days — the sixth-longest gap between game appearances in NBA history.
 Pargo posted 15 points in a 112–106 loss to the Phoenix Suns.